ClusterHQ/flocker/docs/indepth/installation.rst

 Now install the ``flocker-node`` package.
 To install ``flocker-node`` on CentOS 7 you must install the RPM provided by the ClusterHQ repository.
-You must also install the ZFS package repository.
 The following commands will install the two repositories and the ``flocker-node`` package.
 Paste them into a root console on the target node: